nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Examples of usage:**

 ```
+> list
+Here are the items in your list:
+1.JBLFlip5 | 5
+2.Markers | 3
+3.Whiteboard | 1
+4.Chalkboard | 1

 > desc 1
 Name of Item: JBLFlip5
 Description: Waterproof up to 3m, fully charged batteries can last for 5 hours, bluetooth enabled.